Some splitting and rigidity results for sub-static spaces: Introduction

 The presence of area minimizing hypersurfaces often foresees splitting properties.
 By analyzing the flow introduced by Galloway in \cite[Lemma 3]{galloway}, Ambrozio \cite[Proposition 14]{ambrozio} (for $m=3$) and Huang, Martin, and Miao \cite{hmm} studied the local splitting behavior of vacuum static triples, see also Cruz, Lima and de Sousa \cite{tiarlos} (for $m=3$) and Coutinho and Leandro \cite{benedito} for analogous results in electrostatic systems.
 One contribution of the present paper is to explicitly observe a connection between area-minimizing hypersurfaces in sub-static systems and $f$-area-minimizing hypersurfaces with respect to the conformal metric $\bar{g} = u^{-2}g$.
 This connection and the link between sub-staticity and the ${\rm CD}(0,1)$ condition allows us to extend the results in \cite{ambrozio,benedito,tiarlos,hmm} to any sub-static space, streamlining their proofs, and to complement those in \cite{fogborg}.
 We obtain:

-\begin{theoremletter} Let $(M^{m}, g, u)$ be a sub-static triple and $\Sigma \to M$ be a closed, possibly disconnected, two-sided stable minimally embedded hypersurface such that $u>0$ on $\Sigma$. \begin{itemize} \item[(A)] Assume that $\Sigma$ is locally area minimizing.
+\begin{theoremletter} Let $(M^{m}, g, u)$ be a sub-static triple and $\Sigma \to M$ be a closed, 2-sided minimally embedded hypersurface such that $u>0$ on $\Sigma$. \begin{itemize} \item[(A)] Assume that $\Sigma$ is connected and locally area minimizing.
 Then there is $\eps>0$ and a diffeomorphism

 such that in coordinates $(s,y) \in (-\eps,\eps) \times \Sigma$ it holds

 where $h^\Sigma$ is the induced metric on $\Sigma \to (M,g)$ and $r : \Sigma \to (0,\infty)$.
 Moreover, there exists a function $\sigma : (-\eps,\eps) \to (0,\infty)$ such that $u(\Phi(s,y)) = r(y)\sigma(s)$. \item[(B)] If an end $E$ with respect to $\Sigma$ is $u$-complete, then: \begin{itemize} \item[(i)] the topological boundary $\partial E \subset M$ is a single connected component of $\Sigma$, and separates $E$ from $M \backslash E$; \item[(ii)] the closure $\overline{E} \subset M$ is an embedded submanifold isometric to